 Death by Vehicle

 This offense involves causing someone’s death while violating a vehicle regulation or committing a traffic violation.
-This is a felony if the driver is found to be driving while intoxicated, or a misdemeanor for any other circumstances involving a violation of traffic laws.
+This is a felony if the driver is found to be driving while impaired, or a misdemeanor for any other circumstances involving a violation of traffic laws.

 Manslaughter Crimes Can Result In Very Harsh Punishments in Charlotte